YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFREEZEOFF
 ------------------

-DBFREEZEOFF, Region rrrr is UNFROZEN ([NO]OVERRIDE [NO]AUTOREL)
+DBFREEZEOFF, Database file ffff is UNFROZEN ([NO]OVERRIDE [NO]AUTOREL)

-Operator log/MUPIP Information: The database region rrrr is no longer frozen, most likely due to a MUPIP FREEZE -OFF, with the selected options.
+Operator log/MUPIP Information: The database file ffff is no longer frozen, most likely due to a MUPIP FREEZE -OFF, with the selected options.
 [NO]AUTOREL indicates whether an autorelease of the region occurred prior to the MUPIP FREEZE -OFF command.

 Action: Confirm that this was the desired action.